kaiakamatsu/AngicartCpp/README.md

    xcode-select --install
    ```
 2. Open the folder on xcode.
 You are now ready to build and run from xcode.

+> We noticed that on some macOS devices, users encounter privacy/security warnings when trying to run the executable file.
+Please see `other_resources/Angicart Notes for MacOS Users.pdf` for a simple fix.

 ---